prodipmitra/TPG-Tech-Test/README.md

 ##### Technologies used: ####### Java 8 ####### Eclipse ####### Maven

+Here I have uploaded the source code and executable jar as well.
+If you want to run the code please execute the jar.
+You can also run the raw code from eclipse as well.
 #### Instructions to execute the jar:
  	You have to configure the config.properties file to run the jar.
 	- For question 1: iptextfile_lcation i.e. the text file where the list of ips will be supplied to validate